Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 45

 To actually run this sample, we need a valid user token.
-The user token is typically generated by your server side API.
-When a user logs in to your app you return the user token that gives them access to the call.
+The user token is typically generated by our server side API.
+When a user logs in to our app we return the user token that gives them access to the call.
 To make this tutorial easier to follow, we've generated the credentails for you.

-Now you are ready to run your app.
-In your terminal, run:
+Now we are ready to run our app.
+In our terminal, we run:

 bash